-- 61. Operation of the CGF will result in the annual emission of 1.8 million tons of carbon dioxide (CO2), with an increase of 8% due to the increase in energy output. - 62.
-CO2 is not specifically regulated under federal, state or local laws or regulations.
-However, WAC 463-42-225 requires an applicant for a fossil fuel plant to deal with products containing CO2 and a number of other emissions, including any other emissions subject to regulation. - 63.
+- 63. Operation of the CGF will result in the annual emission of 1.8 million tons of carbon dioxide (CO2), with an increase of 8% due to the increase in energy output. - 64.
+CO_2 is a greenhouse gas that is not specifically regulated under federal, state or local laws or regulations.
+However, WAC 463-42-225 requires an applicant for a fossil fuel plant to deal with products containing CO_2 and a number of other emissions, including any other emissions subject to regulation. - 65.
 The threat of global warming is real and should not be ignored.
-The production and release of greenhouse gases pose a real threat to the quality of the environment that the Council has the duty to protect.
+The production and release of greenhouse gases pose a real threat to the quality of the environment that the Council has the duty to protect. - 66.
+Replacing electricity generated at plants using fossil fuels other than natural gas with electricity generated by natural gas-fired plants is a strategy approved by the Clinton Administration for reducing CO2 emissions.
+However, there is no evidence that construction of this or any other natural gas-fired plant will cause existing plants using other fossil fuels to be retired. - 67.
+Greenhouse gas mitigation will not place the Applicant at a competitive disadvantage within the power producing market.
+Similar natural gas-fired plants are being applied for and certified in Oregon, where greenhouse gas emission standards and mitigation are imposed.